Winterswijkse berg FKT and Easter challenge

 What is that you wonder?
 Wouldn’t chocolate eggs melt when you leave them out in the sun and carry them in sweaty hands?
 I should have thought of that too.
 But then again, I also didn’t think that I would eventually get bored and need headphones, or that I would be looking in the sun without sunglasses.

-Other elements of bad planning include (but are not limited to) not bringing enough water for the blazing hot day, and not realising that picking up and holding an egg would slow me down quite a bit.
+Other elements of bad planning include (but are not limited to) not bringing enough water for the blazing hot day, and not realizing that picking up and holding an egg would slow me down quite a bit.

 Frankly, there is not much more to say about this ‘event’.
 If you are still scratching your head, I recommend that you watch the time lapse on instagram to see how much ‘fun’ I had.